KellenWatt/FIRST-lessons/README.md

-# FRC Programming Lessons
+# Robotics Programming Lessons
-Simplified programming lessons for FIRST Robotics.
+Simplified programming lessons for *FIRST*® Robotics Competition teams.

 First things first, I need to make a few things perfectly clear.
 1. These lessons do not teach everything about the language(s) they cover.
 They're not supposed to.
-They are inteneded to teach everything necessary to understand and work with the languages supported by the FIRST Robotic Competition (FRC).
+They are inteneded to teach the minimum material necessary to understand and work with the languages supported by the *FIRST* Robotic Competition (FRC®).
 2. These lessons are not comprehensive on the topics they cover.
 They're not supposed to be.
-These lessons are intended to be used a a teaching tool for FRC teams, not as a college textbook.
+These lessons are intended to be used as a teaching tool for FRC teams, not as a college textbook.
 As such, they only provide practical information, relevant to using the language to program a robot using the official libraries for the language.